 •What you made tells you and a potential employer how your current employer values your skills and contribution to their business.

-•What you need to pay your bills, is a number you must always have the front of mind.
+•What you need to pay your bills is a number that you must always have in mind.
 You cannot accept anything less than this number.

-Many people undervalue is their vacation or PTO.
+Many people undervalue their vacation or PTO.
 If you presently get four weeks of PTO, why should you accept two weeks just because that is what the new employer offers?
-If you do not ask for consideration for your years of experience you will get none.
+If you do not ask for consideration for your years of experience, you will get none.

-If you know what your time and skills are worth to a prospective employer you will be in a much better position to begin interviewing.
-Negotiating is not a matter of getting the better of the person you are negotiating with but rather knowing exactly what you need, what you deserve and being able to justify what you want.
+If you know what your time and skills are worth to a prospective employer, you will be in a much better position to begin interviewing.
+Negotiating is not a matter of getting the better of the person you are negotiating with but instead informing your counterpart on precisely what you need, what you deserve, and being able to justify what you want.